-The small size of, and low turnover within, the Company's workforce are such that it cannot realistically be expected to reflect the degree of diversity of the general population.
-Given those circumstances, and the current nature and scale of the Company's activities, the Board has determined that it is not practicable to set a formal diversity policy with measurable objectives for achieving gender diversity at this time.
+The small size of, and low turnover within, the Company's workforce is such that it cannot realistically be expected to reflect the degree of diversity of the general population.
+Given those circumstances, and the current nature and scale of the Company's activities, the Board has determined that it is not practicable to formally set measurable objectives for achieving gender diversity at this time.
 The Board monitors the extent to which the level of diversity within the Company is appropriate on an ongoing basis and periodically considers measures to improve it.
 The Board will give further consideration to the establishment of objectives for achieving gender diversity as the Company develops and its circumstances change.